kazuryyx/EnkaNetworkAPI/README.md

 <br>``GenshinUserInformation`` is a class that is being parsed to include nullability, and handle it (so you don't have to).

 ### Retrieving character data
+For this example, I will be using the normal API initializer, but you also use the Builder here.
 ```java
 public CreatedClass() {
    this.api = new EnkaNetworkAPI();